marxin/texi2rst-generated/sphinx/gdc/invoking-gdc/warnings.rst

 .. option:: -Wno-varargs

-  .. index:: Wvarargs

-  .. index:: Wno-varargs
+  .. index:: Wvarargs, Wno-varargs

   Do not warn upon questionable usage of the macros used to handle variable arguments like ``va_start``.

 .. option:: -fignore-unknown-pragmas

-  .. index:: -fignore-unknown-pragmas

-  .. index:: -fno-ignore-unknown-pragmas
+  .. index:: -fignore-unknown-pragmas, -fno-ignore-unknown-pragmas

   Turns off errors for unsupported pragmas.